edgio-docs/edgio-docs/src/guides/v7/basics/deployments.md

     Once the deployment is complete, the CLI will output the URL for your site.
 Your property's name is automatically derived from the `name` field in `package.json`.
 This can be overridden by using `--property` option when running `{{ FULL_CLI_NAME }} deploy`.

 {{ system_origins_callout.md }}

 Upon deploying a build, view a page that describes the deployment by clicking the deployment's version number from the **Deployments** page.
 This page provides information about the deployment, such as:

 -   How and when it was deployed.
 -   Current status.
--   The **URL** section provides URL(s) through which you can serve traffic for your website.
+-   URL(s) through which you can serve traffic for your website.
+These URL(s) are listed under the **URL** section.
 -   If you are using CDN-as-code, then we also provide:
     -   A permalink for testing your site.
 This type of link bypasses the edge of our network and serves traffic directly from the {{ PRODUCT }} cloud.
     -   [Server logs](/guides/logs/server_logs) through which you can view console messages defined within your application.

 ## Deployment Status {/*deployment-status*/}

-Each environment may have up to:
--   1 active deployment.
-Your most recent deployment is considered the currently active deployment.
-This deployment allows you to:
-    -   Serve traffic for your website through the URL(s) defined under the **URL** section.
+View status information for all deployments from the **Deployments** page.
+Online deployments are indicated by <Image inline src="/images/v7/icons/deployment-online.png" alt="Solid green circle" />, while retired deployments are indicated by <Image inline src="/images/v7/icons/deployment-retired.png" alt="Faint green circle" />.

-    -   If you are using CDN-as-code, then you may also use a permalink to test your site.
-This type of link bypasses the edge of our network and serves traffic directly from the {{ PRODUCT }} cloud.
+Each environment may have up to 5 online deployments.
+If you are using CDN-as-code, then you may use the permalink associated with any online deployment to test your site.
--   4 additional online deployments.
-An online deployment allows you to test your CDN-as-code setup through permalinks.

 Although older deployments are considered retired, you may revive a deployment by visiting its permalink.
 Once the deployment has been revived, the permalink will once again load your site.
 Additionally, we will retire the next oldest online deployment.

-View status for all deployments from the **Deployments** page.
-Online deployments are indicated by <Image inline src="/images/v7/icons/deployment-online.png" alt="Solid green circle" />, while retired deployments are indicated by <Image inline src="/images/v7/icons/deployment-retired.png" alt="Faint green circle" />.

 ## Versioning {/*versioning*/}